 - Women with graduate degrees earn $1.1 million more over their lifetimes than women with only a high school diploma.

-But a degree offers more than just future financial security.
-As a mother, by pursuing a college degree, you may inspire your own children to pursue a higher education.
-You are leading by example, and making an impression on the ones that matter the most.
-Research has shown that with a college degree, you’re investing in your health: Earning a degree can positively impact your overall life expectancy, as individuals with college degrees have been shown to exhibit healthier behaviors, are able to access health information and navigate the national healthcare system more efficiently, and feature overall improved psychological well-being as compared to those who lack a college education.
+However, a degree offers more than just future financial security.
+As a mother, by pursuing a college degree, you’re leading by example and making an impression on the ones who matter the most: your children.
+Research has shown that with a college degree, you’re investing in your health: Earning a degree can positively impact your overall life expectancy, as individuals with college degrees have been shown to exhibit healthier behaviors, are able to access health information and navigate the national healthcare system more efficiently, and have overall improved psychological well-being as compared to those who lack a college education.

 If you’re thinking about going back to school, there’s a wide range of online degree programs and certificates to choose from.
 Check out your options, and learn how an online degree can help you achieve your goals.

-Creative Solutions to Challenges Faced by Mothers Going Back to College
+5 Creative Solutions to Challenges Faced by Moms Going Back to School

 The potential challenges of adding school into the mix of motherhood can seem sizable at first.
-But every challenge comes with a creative solution and a chance to grow.
-For moms like you daring to be brave and choosing to go back to school, it’s about the end goals: pursuing a satisfying career, advancing your abilities, increased financial stability, and setting an example for your children.
+However, every challenge comes with a creative solution and a chance to grow.
+For moms like you daring to be brave and choosing to go back to school, it’s about the end goals: pursuing a satisfying career, advancing your abilities, increasing your financial stability, and setting an example for your children.

 Here are some of the top potential challenges that parents may face when going back to school.
-With a few tips and the support of your family and friends along the way, you will overcome these challenges, and enjoy a rewarding and fulfilling experience.
+With a few tips and the support of your family and friends along the way, you can overcome these challenges and enjoy a rewarding and fulfilling experience.

 The elusive work-life balance may seem tougher with school added to the mix.
-With children, work and family responsibilities, you might be wondering how you will be able to manage it all.
+With children, work, and family responsibilities, you might be wondering how you’ll be able to manage it all.

 As a mom returning to school, you may think that you’re not prepared for the amount of coursework that comes with pursuing a degree and don’t have an idea of what to expect.

 Solution: Don’t be afraid to ask questions and get the information you need before enrolling.
-Speak with an enrollment advisor (EA)—they can help you gain an idea of what to expect with your coursework.
+Speak with an enrollment adviser (EA), who can help you gain an idea of what to expect with your coursework.
 Also, reach out to alumni.
-These former students are able to offer insight into what prospective students might expect from their course loads.
+These former students can offer insight into what prospective students might expect from their course loads.
 Alumni organizations can help connect you with former or current students through student portals and social media platforms, such as LinkedIn.

 Moms going back to school are sometimes hesitant to consider higher education due to the costs, especially if they haven’t explored the available options for financing their education.

 Solution: Many universities and colleges often provide guidance to students on an individual basis.
-For instance, you can speak with an enrollment advisor, and they may be able to address any questions you might have concerning loans, grants, or scholarships.
-Advisors can point you in the direction of financial aid options that are intended for mothers going back to school.
-Furthermore, you can develop a savings or budget plan for your time during school to help ensure that you meet all of your expenses.
-Lastly, most online programs allow you an element of flexibility with your course scheduling—this can allow you to maintain a full-time job to support yourself and your family while also pursuing an education on a full-time or part-time basis.
+For instance, you can speak with an EA, who may be able to address any questions you might have concerning loans, grants for mothers going back to school, or scholarships for mothers going back to school.
+Advisers can point you in the direction of financial aid options that are intended for mothers going back to school.
+Furthermore, you can develop a savings or budget plan for your time during school to help ensure that you meet all your expenses.
+Lastly, most online programs allow you an element of flexibility with your course scheduling — this can allow you to maintain a full-time job to support yourself and your family while also pursuing an education on a full-time or part-time basis.

-One of the most common sources of information on college for many people are friends, family, and coworkers.
-However, few speak directly with an admissions or enrollment advisor or research colleges online.
+Some of the most common sources of information on college for many people are friends, family, and co-workers.
+However, few speak directly with an admissions advisor or an EA or research colleges online.

-Solution: Advisors understand the ins-and-outs of the college programs they represent.
-Talk with them online, via email, or over the phone to ease your concerns.
+Solution: Advisors understand the ins and outs of the college programs they represent.
+Ask questions and talk with them online, via email, or over the phone to ease your concerns.
 Additionally, you should visit your desired college’s website to learn more information about the school’s curriculum and admission requirements.
-Many schools host informational webinars to prepare you for enrollment and connect you with faculty, advisors, and alumni.
-It’s also a good idea to follow the college’s social media channels so you can become a little more familiar with the school’s culture and image.
+Many schools host informational webinars to prepare you for enrollment and connect you with faculty, advisers, and alumni.
+It’s also a good idea to follow the college’s social media channels, so you can become a little more familiar with the school’s culture and image.

-Solution: Speak to a counselor or advisor and do some research to learn more about a school’s graduation rate and accreditation.
-Information about a school’s accreditation, average graduation rates, and more can be found on their website.
+Solution: Speak to a counselor or advisor, and do some research to learn more about a school’s graduation rate and accreditation.
+Information about a school’s accreditation, average graduation rates, and more can be found on its website.

 Make an Informed Decision

-When you decide to go back to school, it’s vital to take a moment and assess all of your options and potential concerns.
-Once you’ve done so, and you’ve done the proper amount of research to address any of your concerns, then you can make an informed decision about going back to school.
+When you decide to go back to school, it’s vital to assess all your options and potential concerns.
+Once you’ve done so, and you’ve done the proper amount of research to address any of your concerns, you can make an informed decision about going back to school.

 - Goals: What do you want to achieve with your college degree?
-Remember, an enrollment advisor can help you develop a better understanding of what you can do with your degree following graduation.
+Remember, an EA can help you develop a better understanding of what you can do with your degree following graduation.

 - Time: Between working and raising a family, you might need to balance your priorities and your time differently.
 Evaluate the amount of time you have open that you can devote to pursuing an education.
 Online programs are excellent for those with limited time and/or critical work responsibilities.

-- Family: It’s important to understand how going back to school may impact your relationship with your spouse, significant other or other family members.
-Communicate with them regarding why you want to go back to school, and why it is beneficial for the whole family.
+- Family: It’s important to understand how going back to school may impact your relationship with your spouse, significant other, or other family members.
+Communicate with them regarding why you want to go back to school and why it’s beneficial for the whole family.

-- Resources: Do you have what you need to get started with your coursework?
-If you are enrolled in an online program, do you have a decent computer?
-Or, if you are enrolled in an on-campus program, do you have a way to physically get to class?
+- Physical Resources: Do you have what you need to get started with your coursework?
+If you’re enrolled in an online program, do you have a decent computer and at-home workspace?
+If you’re enrolled in an on-campus program, do you have a way to physically get to class?

 Tips to Stay Motivated